17 Jul Moving With Kids: 4 Seattle Suburbs to Explore

-If you’re moving to Seattle as a parent-to-be or with a brood of kids, evaluating a neighborhood’s safety, access to public parks, local amenities, and child care expenses should be paramount before buying.
-As a working parent, commute time is another important factor.
+If you’re moving with kids to Seattle as a parent-to-be or with a brood of kids, evaluating a neighborhood’s safety, access to public parks, local amenities, and child care expenses should be paramount before buying.
+As a working parent, commute time is another important factor when moving with kids.

 If the Pacific Northwest’s largest metro area is looking attractive, expect serious competition during your house hunt.
 The median home value in Seattle is $670,300, with an expected 7.3 percent increase throughout the next year.
 A standard 20 percent down payment would cost about $130,000.

 Recent research by Zillow and Care.com established that living in the city of Seattle with two kids in child care costs an extra $11,376 annually, compared to living in a Seattle suburb.
 Yearly child care alone is $4,316 more in the city than in the burbs.

 Suburban homes near Seattle offer cheaper mortgages and property taxes, less expensive child care and even an additional 224 square feet for your kids to sprawl.
 Consider shopping in these four suburbs, find a home and then offload the burden of moving onto a trusted relocation team.

 About 11 miles south of downtown Seattle, hugging the southern end of Lake Washington, is the low-crime suburb of Renton.
 The location offers plenty of inventory to choose from at a much lower median home value of $436,700.
 During rush hour, Renton residents commute about 45 minutes to and from Seattle.
 Once home, you can conveniently run your errands at The Landing shopping center or IKEA.
 Outdoor enthusiasts visit the Black River Riparian Forest and Wetland.
 And for sports fans, a chief attraction is the Virginia Mason Athletic Center, the headquarters and practice facility for the NFL’s Seattle Seahawks.

 Mill Creek: North Seattle